-Open a Branch in Canada
+Open a branch in Canada

 Foreign companies that are looking at expanding their business in Canada have the option of opening a subsidiary company or a branch office.
 If they opt to open a branch office, they will have to fulfil specific requirements.